-We w We will: (5) Embed our standards of behaviour and values underpinning the way we work in job descriptions, the competency framework and JPAR process.
+W/o! n We will: (5) Embed our standards of behaviour and values underpinning the way we work in job descriptions, the competency framework and JPAR process.
+Through recruitment and selection, and the performance management (appraisal) process.
 (6) Ensure our HR, governance and procurement policies and procedures promote and support our values and standards and use every opportunity to promote our standards of behaviour and the values underpinning the way we work through for example: Organisational development programme; Leadership group development; Corporate Learning and development programme; Communications strategy; Member Learning and Development Programme.
 (7) Communicate to others who work with us our expectations for compliance with ethical standards through: Service level agreements; Contracts and procurement processes; Partnership agreements; Sponsorship agreements.
-What evidence/assurance is in place? • Checking ethical compliance at governing body level though promoting good behaviour and annual Monitoring Officer checks; In the Member Survey we ask a question to test awareness of ethical standards and how individual Members contribute to maintaining them; The Chair of ARP and the Leadership Team are involved in preparing the annual governance statement and it is considered and approved by the Committee following scrutiny by the external auditors; Employee terms and conditions, competency framework and completed JPAR forms; Delivering an ongoing programme of ethical awareness training and including a session on standards and ethics in the annual compulsory planning training delivered to all Members; Resources Policies and Procedures; Member Learning and Development Plans; Joint Performance and Achievement Review Process; Corporate training programme and developing the Leadership Group; Procurement Strategy and Contract Procedure Rules; Conduct included within revised employee statement of terms and conditions; Tender and contract documentation including Standing Orders; Due Diligence Panel, chaired by the Monitoring Officer, looks at issues such as reputation and environmental impact when considering giving and sponsorship offers; Registers of in-kind sponsorship and giving under £5,000 reviewed by the Due Diligence Panel every 6 months; Register for additional employment over grade H.
+What evidence/assurance is in place? • • • Checking ethical compliance at governing body level though promoting good behaviour and annual Monitoring Officer checks; In the Member Survey we ask a question to test awareness of ethical standards and how individual Members contribute to maintaining them.
+The next Member Survey will take place during 2021/22 has taken place in 2022/23; The Chair of the Authority and the Statutory Officers, DCEO and DSM are involved in preparing the Annual Governance Statement and it is considered and approved by the Authority following scrutiny by the External Auditors; Employee terms and conditions, competency framework and completed JPAR forms values based set • • • of behaviours and completed appraisal forms; Delivering an ongoing programme of ethical awareness training and including a session on standards and ethics in the annual compulsory planning training delivered to all Members; Resources Policies and Procedures; Member Learning and Development Plans; Joint Performance and Achievement Review Process Performance Management (appraisal) process; • • • • Corporate training programme and developing the Leadership Group Management Team; Procurement Strategy and Contract Procedure Rules; Conduct included within employee statement of terms and conditions; Tender and contract documentation including Standing Orders; Due Diligence Panel (DDP), chaired by the Monitoring Officer, looks at issues such as reputation and environmental impact when considering giving and sponsorship offers; Registers of in-kind and financial sponsorship and giving under £5,000 and register of One Team (staff and Members) benefits reviewed by the DDP every 6 months with offers over £5000 being considered on a case by case basis; Register for additional employment over grade H.